 SCOPE

 102.1 Scope.
-This standard applies to single- and multiple-component spray-applied polyurethane foam plastic thermal insulation intended for use in variety of nonstructural applications.
-This standard is limited to spray-applied foam plastic insulation that is sprayed in place at a jobsite where, during the application, the spray-applied foam plastic insulation is applied in a liquid or frothed state and permitted to free-rise and cure in situ.
+This standard applies to single- and multiple-component spray-applied polyurethane foam plastic insulation intended for use in variety of nonstructural building construction applications.
+This standard is limited to spray-applied foam plastic insulation that is sprayed in place where, during the application, the spray-applied foam plastic insulation is applied in a liquid or frothed state and permitted to free-rise and cure in situ.

-This standard provides diversified test procedures for qualifying fire performance characteristics of spray-applied foam plastic insulation exceeding the maximum thickness tested in accordance with ASTM E84 or UL 723 and for qualifying nonprescriptive, alternate thermal barriers and ignition barriers as well as assemblies without prescriptive thermal barriers or ignition barriers.
+This standard provides diversified test procedures for qualifying fire performance characteristics of spray-applied foam plastic insulation exceeding the maximum thickness tested in accordance with ASTM E84 or UL 723 and for qualifying alternative ignition barrier assemblies and alternative thermal barrier assemblies.

 SECTION 103